As the name would suggest, the Sunshine Hotel is a bright and sunny hotel in Matemwe.

 Drinks included: No drinks are included.

-Generally recommended for children: Sunshine Hotel appeals mainly to young couples, and so there's more of an adult feel here.
+Generally recommended for children: Although Sunshine Hotel appeals mainly to young couples, in its lively, fun atmosphere families with children can feel welcome, too.

 Notes: Children should be under parental supervision at all times.